LEEClab/RPI/README.md

           $ w_kj: 	a matrix with the average E value for each variable (k) and taxon (j) considering the locations k where is present.

+This repository provides the R code and sample input for calculating thr Road Permeability Index.
+This files are supplementary material for the article:
+Assis JC, Giacominni H, Ribeiro MC (in preparation) Road Permeability Index: evaluating the heterogeneous permeability of roads for wildlife crossing.

 No rights are reserved anywhere in the world.
 Feel free to use, share, and modify.